Couch Comparisons

 Lulu and Georgia | Brand Summary

 Lulu and Georgia has a wonderful presentation for its couch products, you can tell by reading Lulu and Georgia reviews.
+Lulu and Georgia often have sales, particularly around holiday weekends and special occasions, which can include significant discounts.
 Everything about their website makes me want to shop with them.
 But when the average price point for a standard 3-seater exceeds $3,000 I’m forced to be more critical about the quality, customer focus, and the overall brand presentation.
-In this case, Lulu and Georgia falls short in some of the most important aspects.
+In this case, Lulu and Georgia furniture falls short in some of the most important aspects.

 Lulu and Georgia | PotatoMeter Rating: